 Revision leads naturally to editing.
 Find a quiet space and remove yourself from distractions.
 Print off a draft of your writing since it is best to edit on paper than on the computer.
 Be prepared to make notes in the margins with your changes.
 Focus on structure and order of ideas at this stage.

-Watch this video to learn about the Higher-Order and Lower-Order concerns for revising your essay.
+Watch this video to learn about the Higher-Order and Lower-Order concerns for revising your writing.
 The video explains what you should be looking for as you revise, edit, and proofread what you have written.
 You can also download the Higher-Order and Lower-Order concerns video transcript.

 Complete the activities or read the text below to learn about the types of sentences.